-Project Summary:Upgrade Pocahontas Trail to include 5 ft sidewalk, 5 ft paved shoulder, pedestrian lighting, and bus pull offs.
+Project Summary:Upgrade Pocahontas Trail to include five-foot sidewalk, eight-foot shared-use path, a continuous center left turn lane, pedestrian lighting, and bus pull offs.

 Universal Project Code - The number assigned to a project when it is entered into the VDOT database.
 The UPC number remains with the project until completion and provides a good way to identify or check on the status of a project.